They billed Medicare late for his anesthesia. He went to collections for a $3,000 tab

 A year after Greene's surgery, in spring 2022, the couple opened a letter from a collections agency working on behalf of the anesthesia group.
 It demanded Greene pay about $3,000.

-"Something has to be to be wrong, because this is the first time my husband has ever been asked to pay out-of-pocket and we've had the same insurance for years," Bluizer said.
+"Something has to be wrong, because this is the first time my husband has ever been asked to pay out-of-pocket and we've had the same insurance for years," Bluizer said.

 She said for several months she called NAPA and the collections agency, C.tech Collections, of Mount Sinai, New York, to determine why it was billing her husband.